Charles Napier (British Army officer, born 1782): Sati practice

 Napier enforced the British prohibition of suttee, or sati practice.
-This was the custom of having a widow burning alive on the funeral pyre of her husband.
-While rarer during the time Napier ruled Sindh, Napier judged that these immolations were motivated by profits for the priests; when told of an actual Sati about to take place, he informed those involved that he would stop the sacrifice.
+This was the custom of a widow's burning herself to death on the funeral pyre of her husband.
+While rarer during the time Napier ruled Sindh, these immolations were, Napier judged, motivated by profits for the priests; when told of an actual sati about to take place, he informed those involved that he would stop the sacrifice.
 The priests complained that this was a customary religious rite, and that customs of a nation should be respected.
 As recounted by his brother William, he famously replied:

 Be it so.
 This burning of widows is your custom; prepare the funeral pile.
 But my nation has also a custom.
 When men burn women alive we hang them, and confiscate all their property.
 My carpenters shall therefore erect gibbets on which to hang all concerned when the widow is consumed.
 Let us all act according to national customs.